When swimming front crawl, a lot of swimmers lose their balance when they roll sideways to breathe.

-When swimming front crawl, a lot of swimmers lose their balance when they roll sideways to breathe.**

->

-> Now when you feel comfortable floating in this position, do the following:
+Now when you feel comfortable floating in this position, do the following:

->

-> - Roll your head down so that you are now looking straight toward the bottom of the pool.
+- Roll your head down so that you are now looking straight toward the bottom of the pool.

-> - Adjust your balance if your hips and legs sink (push your bottom shoulder and head down to make the hips and legs rise).
+- Adjust your balance if your hips and legs sink (push your bottom shoulder and head down to make the hips and legs rise).

-> - Flutter kick in this position for a few moments, then roll your head upward when you need to breathe in, and adjust your balance again.
+- Flutter kick in this position for a few moments, then roll your head upward when you need to breathe in, and adjust your balance again.

-> - Alternate between the head up and head down position for the whole length, and change sides with each length.
+- Alternate between the head up and head down position for the whole length, and change sides with each length.

-> - Exhale in the water while your head is rolled downward.
+Breathing: Exhale in the water while your head is turn down.

->

-> Body position: You should float on your side during the whole drill.
+Body position: You should float on your side during the whole drill.
 You should try to roll your body as little as possible between the head up and head down positions.